rogersillito/Azure-Terraform-Test/README.md

 run `az login` (interactively login to Azure via CLI)

-then `terraform init` the dir that contains your .tf files (if it's a new project dir: this create the .terraform dir)
+then `terraform init` the dir that contains your .tf files, _i.e. this project root_ (this create the .terraform dir, which contains the Azure provider exe)

 __READY TO GO!__